St Mary's Church, Derwen

 St Mary's Church, Derwen, is a redundant church in the centre of the village of Derwen, Denbighshire, Wales.
 It is designated by Cadw as a Grade I listed building, and is under the care of the Friends of Friendless Churches.
+The churchyard contains Derwen Cross, an important medieval sculpture, which is listed at Grade II* and a Scheduled Ancient Monument.